 The amount of time you spend unplugging is entirely up to you.
 Sometimes, all you need is just a few hours of quiet time away from your electronic devices.
 Even better is being able to take a weekend, or even longer.
 If it benefits you in the long run and does not impact your work, then you should take all the time you need.

-The next time you're feeling overwhelmed, consider going for a walk outside, getting away for a day trip to enjoy nature, or taking your kids to play at a local playground or in your backward with one of those wooden playhouses for sale—just make sure you leave technology at home.
+The next time you're feeling overwhelmed, consider going for a walk outside, getting away for a day trip to enjoy nature, or taking your kids to play at a local playground or in your backward—just make sure you leave technology at home.
 Detaching from technology, even for a little while, will do wonders for your brain.
 It helps clear your head and allows you to unwind.
 Plus, you might find opportunities for real-life conversations with other people who are unplugging from technology at the same time you are.

 Over to you!